Dynamical properties of quantum many-body systems with long range interactions

 {\it Model and Method.---} We consider the 2D spin-1/2 LR Heisenberg model with power-law decaying couplings on the square lattice.
 The Hamiltonians for the ferromagnetic and the antiferromagnetic cases (with staggered interaction to avoid the sign problem~\cite{LohSign1990,panSign2022}) are given by

-The schematic spin configurations and the decaying LR interactions of $J(r)=1/r^{\alpha}$ for the ferromagnetic and the antiferromagnetic cases are shown in Fig.~\ref{fig:fig1}(a-c).
-Here we set $J=1$ and simulate the system sizes upto $L=64$.
-We set the inverse temperature $\beta=L/2$ and the decay exponent $\alpha$ from 1.5 to 100, with the focus on $\alpha \le 6$.
+The schematic spin configurations and the decaying LR interactions of $J(r)=1/r^{\alpha}$ for {both cases are shown in Fig.~\ref{fig:fig1}(a-c).
+Here we set $J=1$ and simulate the system sizes upto $L=64$, the inverse temperature $\beta=L/2$ and the decay exponent $\alpha$ from 1.5 to 100, with the focus on $\alpha \le 6$.
+We note that to probe the ground-state properties in finite space-time size QMC simulations, one usually scale $\beta\sim L^{z}$ where $z$ is the dynamical exponents.
+In our problem, $z$ is the largest at the short-ranged cases (for example, $z=1$ for short-range antiferromagnetic case) and our results are well converged.
+Since the long-range cases will only have smaller $z$, $\beta=L/2$ is more than sufficient to extract the ground state properties therein.
 Detailed implementation and finite size analysis of the obtained dispersions in QMC are shown in Sec.
-II of SM~\cite{suppl}.
+II of Supplementary Materials (SM)~\cite{suppl}.}

-As discussed in Refs.~\cite{BrunoAbsence2001,DiesselGeneralized2022}, for $H_{FM}$, the SWT analysis accompanied with a continuum approximation concludes that for $\alpha > d+2$ (denoted as standard Goldstone regime) where $d$ is the spatial dimension, the low-momentum dispersion of the LR model reduces to the short-range case with $\omega \sim |\mathbf{q}|^2$, and for $d < \alpha < d+2$ (denoted as anomalous Goldstone regime) the dispersion is $\omega \sim |\mathbf{q}|^{\alpha-d}$.
+As discussed in Refs.~\cite{BrunoAbsence2001,DiesselGeneralized2022}, for $H_{FM}$, the SWT analysis accompanied by a continuum approximation concludes that for $\alpha > d+2$ (denoted as standard Goldstone regime) where $d$ is the spatial dimension, the low-momentum dispersion of the LR model reduces to the short-range case with $\omega \sim |\mathbf{q}|^2$, and for $d < \alpha < d+2$ (denoted as anomalous Goldstone regime) the dispersion is $\omega \sim |\mathbf{q}|^{\alpha-d}$.
 For $\alpha \le d$ (denoted as Higgs regime) the system becomes gapped because of the generalized Higgs mechanism~\cite{DiesselGeneralized2022}.
-As will be shown below, our QMC results are roughly consistent with this picture as we also reveal three different regimes via fitting $\omega \sim |\mathbf{q}|^{s(\alpha)}$ and finite size analysis.
+As will be shown below, our QMC results are {consistent with this picture as we reveal three different regimes via fitting $\omega \sim |\mathbf{q}|^{s(\alpha)}$ and finite size analysis.
 When $\alpha$ is large, the system is in the standard Goldstone region with dispersion $\omega \sim |\mathbf{q}|^2$.
-As $\alpha$ decreases, LR interaction brings the system into the anomalous Goldstone regime.
-Most importantly, we find exactly the same Higgs regime as in Ref.~\cite{DiesselGeneralized2022} which is $\alpha \le 2$ (see Fig.~\ref{fig:fig1} (d)).
+As $\alpha$ decreases, LR interaction brings the system into the anomalous Goldstone regime, and we find exactly the same Higgs regime as in Ref.~\cite{DiesselGeneralized2022} which is $\alpha \le 2$ (see Fig.~\ref{fig:fig1} (d))}